AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 ## 7. Clients Feedbacks

 Our team have not received feedbacks from clients.
-After we received it, we will read through it and plan for actions.
+After we received it, we will communicate with our clients, reflect based on the feedback and plan for actions.